microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 ## Overview

-Data Processing Pipelines (DPPs) allow you to compose components together that map data between inputs and outputs.
+A Data Processing Pipeline (DPP) allows you to compose components together that map data between inputs and outputs.
 A DPP is comprised of the following:
 1) one __source parser__
 2) one or more `DataCooker`s (cookers)